fakefarm/me/drafts/rails.md

 To filter sensetive data from logs the same way passwords are filtered, simply append the items in `config/application.rb` like so;

 		config.filter_parameters = [:password, :ssn]

+## abstract! method
+When dealing with inheritance in Rails you can notify other developers from calling methods by placing the `abstract!` up top of the file.
+It is used to indicate that a parent class's methods should not be used directly.